The problem: why do we care about economic inequity?

 Another solution: invest in early life

 Besides advocating for economic justice, we've turned our attention toward providing systemic support for people during critical times.
 Early life - the first 1,000 days after conception - is vitally important to a person's lifelong health.
 As much as half of our adult health may be programmed during that critical period.
-Therefore, investing in early life is one way to address the diminished health outcomes associated with poverty and inequality.
+Therefore, investing in early life is one way to address the diminished health outcomes associated with poverty and inequity.

 Studies indicate paid maternity leave results in fewer low birthweight babies, fewer infant deaths, higher rates of breastfeeding, increased probability of children being fully vaccinated, increased long-term achievement for children, and longer parental lifespan.